Healthy Carrot Cake Milkshake

 This milkshake is REALLY thick so you’re gonna need BIG straws.

 Or a ladle 😉

 I wasn’t expecting it to be so thick so I was going to call this a Carrot Cake Smoothie, but it’s thick and sweet and packed with flavor, so I think the word “milkshake” probably suits this recipe a little bit better.
 Like I said before, I wasn’t expecting this to be so thick so I just stuck in my favorite red-striped straws, as you can see in the pictures.
 It was pretty difficult to sip through these, so if you have bubble tea straws use those!
 Or you can just drink it out of the glass and get a whipped cream mustache.
 That totally works too.

 When I made this nutrition label I sure wasn’t expecting this milkshake to be so low in calories and fat.
-To absorb the Vitamin A in the carrots you need to consume dietary fat, so I like to add a spoonful of Raw Walnut Butter or Raw Pecan Butter to the blender (I tried using coconut butter once but it didn’t blend very well.
-If you have a high-end blender, like a Vitamix, you can give coconut butter a shot)!
+To absorb the Vitamin A in the carrots you need to consume dietary fat, so I like to add a spoonful of walnut butter, pecan butter, or coconut butter.

 To be totally honest, I originally made this recipe on the fly because I wanted to use up some carrots.
 Did I say “some” carrots?
 I meant “a ton” of carrots.
 You see, I bought a GIANT bag of organic baby carrots at Costco because a 5lb bag there basically costs the same as a snack-sized bag at Whole Foods.
 I’m sorry, I’m frugal.
 I hate wasting food so I wasn’t about to toss the carrots in the trash, but I didn’t really feel like gagging down another carrot either.